 Recommendation for Reachability of Service Proxies (SM-DR2): The set of services that a service proxy can reach must be limited.
-There should be features to limit access based on namespace or on a specific named service within a given namespace.
-Access to the control plane of the Service Mesh must always be provided to relay discovery, policy, and telemetry data.
+There should be features to limit access based on namespace, a specific named service within a given namespace, or the service's runtime identity.
+Access to the control plane of the Service Mesh must always be provided to relay discovery, different policies, and telemetry data.

-Recommendation for Protocol Translation Capabilities (SM-DR3): The service proxy should have built-in capabilities to support clients communicating with different protocols than the target microservice (e.g., convert REST/HTTP requests to gRPC requests, or upgrade HTTP/1.1 to HTTP/2).
+Recommendation for Protocol Translation Capabilities (SM-DR3): The service proxy should have built-in capabilities to support clients communicating with different protocols than the target microservice (e.g., convert REST/HTTP requests to gRPC requests or upgrade HTTP/1.1 to HTTP/2).
 This is required to avoid the need for building a separate server per client protocol, which increases the attack surface.

 Recommendation for User Extensibility (SM-DR4): The service proxy should have features for defining custom logic in addition to built-in logic for handling network functions.
-This is required to ensure the service proxy can be extended to implement use case specific policies (e.g., pre-existing or home-grown policy engines).
+This is required to ensure that the service proxy can be extended to implement use case specific policies (e.g., preexisting or home-grown policy engines).
+The implementation should provide means to control the risks of extensibility, such as sandboxing, restricting the APIs/runtimes of languages used, or performing pre-analysis that ensures safety (e.g. WASM or eBPF).

 Recommendation for Dynamic Configuration Features for Proxies (SM-DR5): There should be options to configure proxies dynamically (e.g., event-driven configuration updates) in addition to static configuration.
-In other words, there should be discovery services for those entities that are expected to be dynamic rather than being known at deploy time.
-Further, the proxy should atomically swap to new dynamic configuration at runtime while gracefully handling (completing or terminating) outstanding requests under the previous configuration.
-This is required for timely enforcement of policy changes at runtime without degrading user traffic.
+In other words, there should be discovery services for those entities that are expected to be dynamic rather than known at the time of deployment.
+Further, the proxy should atomically swap to the new dynamic configuration at runtime while efficiently handling (i.e., completing or terminating) outstanding requests under the previous configuration.
+This is required for timely enforcement of policy changes at runtime without any degradation of user traffic or downtime (i.e., without restarting the service proxy).